Phillips Foster Greene: Work in China

-By the spring of 1925, anti-foreign and anti-religious sentiment had begun to cause fighting and rioting in Changsha and across China, and Greene relocated temporarily with his family to Kuling (now Lushan, China) to study the Chinese language for the summer.
+By the spring of 1925, anti-foreign and anti-religious sentiment had begun to cause fighting and rioting in Changsha and across China, and Greene relocated temporarily with his family to Guling (now Lushan, China) to study the Chinese language for the summer.
 At this time, many established missionaries to China were evacuating permanently, but Greene soon returned to work in the hospital despite threats to his life.
 In the fall of 1925, a northern province's drought and famine caused refugees to inundate Changsha and Greene's hospital, which was followed by an epidemic of Cholera.

 1926 brought heightened conflict between China's regional warlords, and an influx of battle-wounded patients to the Hsiang-ya Hospital.
 The Rockefeller Foundation renewed grants for Greene's work, including additions to the hospital and medical school.
 However, many Hsiang-Ya staff evacuated due to the threat of violence from a southern army.
 Greene remained and took on the brunt of the medical work.
 When the Southern army reached Changsha, Greene began to interact with Nationalist leadership in a medical capacity, as well as with other key figures.

 When Communism gained currency in Changsha in the fall of 1926, servants and nurses went on strike, leaving the Hsiang-Ya hospital with few staff.
 Despite the imprisonment of many fellow doctors and the closing of other schools by the growing Communist regime, Greene kept the Hsiang-Ya campus running.
 His wife noted: "... we were the only school, private of government, general or technical, in the whole city that was still in operation."
 However, Greene too was eventually asked to evacuate in January 1927, when Americans were ordered out of China by the U.S. Government.

 Work in the United States

 In 1927 Greene and his family fled China due to the Chinese Civil War, remaining in the United States until 1931.
 During this time, Greene worked as the assistant professor of surgery at University of Wisconsin Medical School.
-Changsha's violent takeover by the Communist bands of Kiangsi delayed the Greenes' return to Hsiang-Ya until fall 1931.
+Changsha's violent takeover by the Communist bands of Jiangxi delayed the Greenes' return to Hsiang-Ya until fall 1931.